carlincb/Text-Editor/README.md

 ## Description

-A Text Editor that meets PWA criteria.
-This application can function on or offline.
-It showcase knowledge of idb, IndexedDB API, and Heroku.
+A Text Editor that meets PWA criteria, functioning on or offline.
+It showcases knowledge of idb, IndexedDB API, and Heroku.

 **Tools & Skills Used**<br>
 IndexedDB API, idb, and Heroku.